CS5008-Khoury/Homework-Debugging-C/instructions/README.md

    * For most people the command will be `gcc -Wall main.c -o main.out`
    * If you do that, you can then run the program by typing `./main.out` in the terminal.

+   > [!WARNING]
    > Your environment may modify the compile command a bit (for example Clion using cmakefiles.txt).
 If you are having trouble, ask in the general chat in MS Teams and students can help each other out.
 You will want to make sure you are using clang or gcc, and not the MSVC compiler (which is the default for Windows).

 4. You will notice there are warnings when you compile using the clang compiler!
 This would cause the code to fail in the autograder as your code has to compile without warnings.
    1. **FIX**: Fix the warnings in the code.